Wednesday coached sessions_

 Please observe any current government health and safety advice.

 A risk assessment is available and it is recommended that athletes familiarise themselves to ensure they comply with all the measures necessary to minimise risks.

-Here is some guidance that we ask all those attending to follow:
+Here is some guidance that we ask all those attending all venues to follow:

 - Runners to dress appropriately for the weather, and to bring warm / waterproof clothing for after session or if an emergency occurs.

 - Runners are to observe at least 2m social distance at all times and must not touch anyone else’s belongings.

 - Runners are to face away from all other people when deep breathing.